nlanderson9/ssbrain/README.md

   ss_view(side = "lateral", rotation = c(30,90,90)
 ```

 You can use one of the pre-programmed views, or set your x/y/z rotation angles like you would in Workbench.
-See `?ss_view` for options.
+Available rotations can be accessed using `listRotations()`; see `?ss_view` for other options.

 Note: Unlike the other `ss_*` builder functions, `ss_view` instances do NOT stack, but rather overwrite.
 So